 The Vegetable Argument, Made at Michelin Level

 The Opinionated About Dining ranking tells a useful part of the story.
-Ranked 97th among leading new European restaurants in 2023, the kitchen moved to 107th on the broader European list in 2024 and climbed to 103rd in 2025.
-That trajectory, confirmed by a Michelin star awarded in 2024, places Souvenir inside a competitive tier that includes some of the most technically serious kitchens on the continent.
-At Brabantdam 134, the peer set is not the casual vegetarian restaurant; it is the wider world of single-Michelin-star creative tables in Belgium , addresses like Bozar Restaurant in Brussels, or, at higher Michelin counts, the benchmark kitchens of Hof van Cleve in Kruishoutem and Boury in Roeselare.
+Ranked 103rd on the OAD Europe 2025 list, the kitchen sits inside a competitive tier that includes some of the most technically serious kitchens on the continent.
+At Brabantdam 134, the comparable set is not the casual vegetarian restaurant; it is the wider world of single-Michelin-star creative tables in Belgium, addresses like Bozar Restaurant in Brussels, or, at higher Michelin counts, the benchmark kitchens of Hof van Cleve in Kruishoutem and Boury in Roeselare.

 The Icelandic background of chef Vilhjalmur Sigurdarson functions as context rather than novelty here.
 Scandinavian culinary culture, with its long tradition of preservation, fermentation, and extracting maximum expression from limited seasonal produce, maps coherently onto the approach taken in this kitchen.
 The sourcing model reinforces this: organic vegetables obtained directly from farmers contracted to supply the restaurant, North Sea fish as the protein element.
-The supply chain is not a marketing detail; it determines what the kitchen can do technically and how consistent the output can be across service.
+The supply chain determines what the kitchen can do technically and how consistent the output can be across service.

 The Wine Program in a Vegetable-Forward Kitchen